 Reflection on Real Leadership Experience

 Get points for being a leader on campus, in the community, at work, or through your service.
-Please submit a 2-page essay to email@example.com about your leadership experience, including the following:
+Please submit a 2-page reflection to firstname.lastname@example.org about your leadership experience, including the following:

 - Describe the basic facts of the leadership situation (who, what, when, where, why, how)?

-- Now, write some reflect on the leadership situation from all points of view (yours, as well as all others in the leadership situation).
+- Now, reflect on the leadership situation from all points of view (yours, as well as all others in the leadership situation).

 - Think about different definitions of leadership, different theories of leadership, different things great leaders have said about leadership, things you have learned about group dynamics, conflict resolution, economics, politics, etc. What intellectual, cognitive learning and theories can help explain or give additional insight into your leadership and this situation?